-Products Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity COMPONENT 1.
-Enhancing stakeholders' te learned during the project Outcome 1.1.
-The capacities of decentralize execution emination of lessons Coordinate support among stakeholders The implementing entity (BOAD) will Output 1.1.1.
-Capacity building of local development services agents of Ministry of Agriculture on climate change and its impacts on food security.
-Participate in the organization of training Provide expertise for the capacity building of the local development services agents of Ministry of Agriculture on climate change and its impacts on food security stakenolders, manage funds; ensure the proper conduct of procurements of goods and services markets, develop activity Output 1.1.2.
-Training of Government technical agents in the use of the tools to monitor the changes in the status of natural resources Provide support through case studies for training of state officials Provide the necessary expertise for the training of technical staff on natural resource monitoring tools reports, Ensure effective monitoring and evaluation of project activities services provided by the implementati on entity (BOAD) are relative to: (i) Identification, Outcome 1.2.
-The capacities of farmers' group techniques to climate change are strengthen oups and other stakehol ed ders to understand and adopt modern irrigation Etc. Sourcing and Screening of Ideas; (ii) Output: 1.2.1.
-Sensitization and training of grassroots communities on threats related to climate change and on adaptation and resilience measures related to food security sensitization and Provide support for the mobilization and sensitization of communities Provide the necessary expertise Feasibility Assessment / Due Diligence Review; (iii)
+Products Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI, DGPV, LANSPEX) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity on food security. services agents of Ministry of Agriculture on climate change and its impacts on food security Screening of Ideas; (ii) Feasibility Assessment / Due Output 1.2.2.
+Training of Government technical agents in the use of the tools to monitor the changes in the status of natural resources Provide support through case studies for training of state officials Provide the necessary expertise for the training of technical staff on natural resource monitoring tools Diligence Review; (iii) Developme nt & Preparation of sub- Output 1.2.3.
+Strengthening of the technical capabilities of the Government actors in the implementation of the environmental and social safeguard measures Participate to the training Provide the necessary expertise for the capacity enhancing project; (iv) Implementat ion of the project; (v) Outcome 1.3.
+The capacities of farmers' grotechniques to climate change are strengthen ders to understand and adopt modern irrigation Evaluation and Reporting.
+Output: 1.3.1.
+Sensitization and training of grassroots communities on threats related to climate change and on adaptation and resilience measures related to food security sensitization and Provide support for the mobilization and sensitization of communities Provide the necessary expertise Output 1.3.2. : Training of producers to agricultural practices that preserve sustainably soil and water resources Provide support for training of farmers Mobilize and organize farmers Provide the necessary expertise for the training of farmers on sustainable management of water resources and soil

-Products Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity Output 1.2.2. : Training of producers to agricultural practices that preserve sustainably soil and water resources Provide support for training of farmers Mobilize and organize farmers Provide the necessary expertise for the training of farmers on sustainable management of water resources and soil Development & Preparation of sub- project; (iv) Implementati Output 1.2.3.
-Training of local technicians in installation and repair of modern irrigation systems (Drip system kits, Californian network) and photovoltaic equipment Provide support for the organization of craftsmen training Mobilize and organize craftsmen Provide the necessary expertise for the training of craftsmen on the installation and repair of modern irrigation systems (Drop kits, Californian network) and photovoltaic systems on of the project; (v) Evaluation and Reporting.
-Output 1.2.4.
-Enhancing Community Development Plans with adaptation to climate change measures Outcome 1.3: The lessons learned are use techniques to a larger scale Support the effective implementation of developed adaptation plans and ensure the implementation of the agreements signed on the use of resources (soil and water).
-Cooperate with local authorities in the preparation, extension and implementation of adaptation plans and agreements on the sustainable use of resources. ience of agriculture by in Provide the necessary expertise to develop adaptation plans to climate change integrated into local development plans Output 1.3.1 Production of fact sheets on lessons learned Provide expertise if necessary Support for the dissemination and extension fact sheets Provide support for the dissemination and popularization of fact sheets Provide expertise to the development of fact sheets on lessons learned
+Products Public institutions (ministries and technical services Agriculture, Hydraulics, Environment, BEEEI, DGPV, LANSPEX) Local organizations (umbrella, cooperatives) Private technical support structures Project Management Unit Implementa tion entity Output 1.3.3.
+Training of local technicians in installation and repair of modern irrigation systems (Drip system kits, Californian network) and photovoltaic equipment Provide support for the organization of craftsmen training Mobilize and organize craftsmen Provide the necessary expertise for the training of craftsmen on the installation and repair of modern irrigation systems (Drop kits, Californian network) and photovoltaic systems Output 1.3.4: Training of producers and health centres on the application of pesticides, toxicological management of pesticides and obsolete products and packaging Provide support for the organization of stakeholders training Mobilize the stakeholders Partcipate to the training Provide the necessary expertise for the training Output 1.3.5.
+Enhancing Community Development Plans with adaptation to climate change measures Support the effective implementation of developed adaptation plans and ensure the implementation of the agreements signed on the use of resources (soil and water).
+Cooperate with local authorities in the preparation, extension and implementation of adaptation plans and agreements on the sustainable use of resources.
+Provide the necessary expertise to develop adaptation plans to climate change integrated into local development plans Outcome 1.4: The lessons learned are use techniques to a larger scale ed to strengthen the resili ence of agriculture by ir rigation through modern Output 1.4.1 Production of fact sheets on lessons learned Provide expertise if necessary Support for the dissemination and extension fact sheets Provide support for the dissemination and popularization of fact sheets Provide expertise to the development of fact sheets on lessons learned